granthr97/SMTP-Server/README.md

 # SMTP-Server
-Python files for a basic SMTP server for the Internet Services and Protocols course
+Basic SMTP server for the Internet Services and Protocols course.
+Coded in Python.